rafde/react-hook-use-action/README.md

 # react-hook-use-cta

-A somewhat flexible common calls to action hook.
+A somewhat flexible react hook with common calls to action.